davidchengl74/Algorithm-Visualization/README.md

 # How to Contribute
 1. Please kindly reply to one of the open issues.
 2. Fork the project and program.
+3. Implement additional sorting algorithm.
+4. Implement additional subplot(s) that runs concurrently.
-3. Submit pull request for the issue for review and merge.
+5. Submit pull request for the issue for review and merge.

 # Program set up
 1. Program requires python version 3.0 and newer.